← Illusions in the Boardroom

 If you have read this far, the next step is a conversation.

-Here is what to say.
+Here is what to say to the CTO.

 I've read something that I think describes us.
-The argument is that AI's real value isn't generation: it's reconciliation.
-And we can't use it that way until we can describe at least one critical process in machine-readable terms: states, transitions, decision points, failure modes, owned by a single person.
+The argument is that AI's real value isn't generation: it's reconciliation, and we can't use it that way until we can describe at least one critical process in machine-readable terms: states, transitions, decision points, failure modes, owned by a single person.
 I want to know which process you'd start with, and what's in the way.

 If the answer is a process name and a concrete obstacle, you have a starting point.
 If the answer is a programme proposal, a steering committee, or a request to scope the initiative first, you have diagnosed the problem the book describes.